Caribbean Gardens: Closure in 2020

 On 1 July 2020, it was announced that the park would close permanently, after COVID-19 lockdowns forced a temporary closure which greatly affected the park financially.
 Despite the closure, Caribbean Market supporters called for the "institution" to be saved.
 After the official announcement, the Caribbean Market Facebook page attracted over 5000 comments in support.

-From 2021-2025, many of the original Caribbean Gardens attractions had been sold or demolished including the chairlift.
+From 2021-2025, many of the original Caribbean Gardens attractions had been sold or demolished including the chairlift and the train ride tracks.
 Many of the iconic picnic umbrellas made of fibreglass still remain and add to the character of the original gardens.
 The site continues to be used for mixed use being hired for events and music festivals through Event Central.

-Today the site of Caribbean Gardens sits within Caribbean Park, Australia's largest privately owned business parklandstill owned and operated by the Spooner Family.
+Today the site of Caribbean Gardens sits within Caribbean Park, Australia's largest privately owned business parkland still owned and operated by the Spooner Family.
 The site is fondly remembered as a Melbourne icon.